EFTI4EU/reference-implementation/deploy/local/domibus/README.md

 <h1>Local environment sample for Domibus</h1>

-The aim of this project is to provide a simple environment to make multiple domibus access points communicate together.
-Each domibus is multi tenant and/or multi instance
+The aim of this project is to provide a simple environment to make multiple Domibus access points communicate together.
+Each Domibus is multi tenant and/or multi instance

 In order to demonstrate this, we create a fictional ecosystem of 3 gates and 3 platforms.
 <ul>